The time Leonard Bernstein stood and conducted an orchestra with just his eyebrows

 But nay, says Leonard Bernstein, tear up your rulebook of concert stereotypes!

-Among the treasure trove of iconic Bernstein videos on YouTube, this particular gem shows the legendary American maestro live in concert at the Vienna Musikverein, with no need for a baton, or even his hands, to coax a great performance from the Vienna Philharmonic.
+Among the treasure trove of iconic Bernstein videos on YouTube – which Bradley Cooper said he watched religiously while preparing to direct and star in Maestro – this particular gem shows the legendary American maestro live in concert in 1984 at the Vienna Musikverein, with no need for a baton, or even his hands, to coax a great performance from the Vienna Philharmonic.

-In a – yep, you guessed it – eyebrow-raising display of musicianship, Bernstein uses only his brow (and the odd bit of smiling and grimacing) to give the orchestra all the information they need about tempo and dynamics.
+In a literal eyebrow-raising display of musicianship, Bernstein uses only his brow, alongside the odd smile and grimace, to give the orchestra all the information they need about tempo and dynamics.

 As the man himself once said, “Technique is communication: the two words are synonymous in conductors.”